SERVICES

 Above: One day old puppy.
 Pic by LOLVet

-*This formula is NOT for long term use because there are no published nutrient analysis.
+*This formula is NOT for long term use because there are no published nutrient analyses.
 Buy a puppy milk replacer powder formula as soon as possible.

 Right: Homemade Milk Replacer for puppies adapted from Management of Pregnant and Neonatal Dogs, Cats, and Exotic Pets ( ME in kilocalories per milliliter (kcal/ml) of milk as fed.
 Bitch’s milk contains 1.46 kcal per 100 g milk as fed) [8].